 While the technique may be simple, what are the benefits?

 Most people who practise transcendental meditation will tell you how it can reduce stress, help you sleep better, and make you feel energised.

 There are a number of benefits to transcendental meditation.
 (Source: Devanath)

 Practising transcendental meditation and emptying your mind can help make you more attentive, improve your self-confidence, and generally improve your quality of life.

 It can also help those with high blood pressure and it helps with pain management, either from a chronic condition or an acute trauma.
-It can improve your body and your nervous system.
-There are so many different types of benefits to practising transcendental meditation.
+It can improve your body overall and help regulate your nervous system.
+There are so many different benefits to practising transcendental meditation.

-However, there’s no proof that this type of meditation works any better than any other type of meditation.
+However, there’s no proof that this type of meditation is better than any other type of meditation.
 Let’s not forget that those listed above and others not mentioned are also the general benefits of meditating; essentially the benefits of any type of meditation depend on what you are trying to achieve.

 In summary, transcendental meditation allows you to: